-CernVM-FS 2.4 is a feature release that comes with performance improvements, new functionality, and bugfixes.
-We would like to thank Brian Bockelman (U. Nebraska), Dave Dykstra (FNAL), and Tom Downes (U. Wisconsin) for their contributions to this release!
+CernVM-FS 2.5 is a feature release that comes with performance improvements, new functionality, and bugfixes.
+We would like to thank Dave Dykstra (FNAL), Brian Bockelman (U. Nebraska) and Ben Tovar (U. Notre Dame) for their contributions to this release!

 As with previous releases, upgrading should be seamless just by installing the new package from the repository.
 As usual, we recommend to update only a few worker nodes first and gradually ramp up once the new version proves to work correctly.
 Please take special care when upgrading a client in NFS mode.

 For Stratum 0 servers, all transactions must be closed before upgrading.

 For Stratum 1 servers, there should be no running snapshots during the upgrade.

 After the software upgrade, both stratum 0 and 1 servers require doing

 Note: if the configuration of the Stratum 0/1 server is handled by a configuration management system (Puppet, Chef, …), please see Section Manual Migration from 2.4.4 Release Manager Machines.